d-prieto/2026IBComputerScienceCaseStudy/definitions.md

 ### Electronic Health Record (EHR)

 ## Penetration test
+Simulating a hacker attack with different stages of knowlegde.
 ### Penetration testing execution standard

 ### Black box penetration testing approach
-// go beyond what is on the booklet because you're suposed to evaluate this agains the other 2
+// go beyond what is on the booklet because you're suposed to evaluate this agains the other 2 -no information

 ### White box penetration testing approach
-// go beyond what is on the booklet because you're suposed to evaluate this agains the other 2
+// go beyond what is on the booklet because you're suposed to evaluate this agains the other 2 -all the information

 ### Grey box penetration testing approach
-// go beyond what is on the booklet because you're suposed to evaluate this agains the other 2
+// go beyond what is on the booklet because you're suposed to evaluate this agains the other 2 -something inbetween

 ## Data integrity